amirna2/code-dojo/simple-lists/README.md

 3. Some other implementation of your choosing, except that it should use no references (pointers) to collect nodes together in the list.

-Obviously, we won’t be using predefined library classes as our list implementations… See http://codekata.com/kata/kata21-simple-lists/ for more details And https://en.wikipedia.org/wiki/Linked_list for more about Linked Lists
+Obviously, we won’t be using predefined library classes as our list implementations…

+See http://codekata.com/kata/kata21-simple-lists/ for more details about this kata.

+And https://en.wikipedia.org/wiki/Linked_list for more about Linked Lists.